rabbitmeow/rabbit-context/README.md

 #### `Context.Provider`
 `Context.Provider` is `extends React.Component`.
-So, you can do anything same as you do in `React.Component`.
+So, you can do anything as same as you do in `React.Component`.
 But **DO NOT** write any lifecycle and `render` in your `Context.Provider`.

 #### `new Context(Providers: Context.Provider|object, smartTransform: boolean = true)`